 Lisa Cohen, a consultant for Airbnb, pointed to a survey of housing professionals from overdue 2016 that downplays the agency’s outcomes on the condo market, with almost 60 percent responding that brief-term room rentals like the Tufts’ domestic don’t have a “significant” impact on rents.

-But the equal survey stated that more than fifty-five percentage of professionals concept whole-home rentals, like a complete condominium, have at least a significant, if small, impact on charges.
+However, the equal survey stated that more than fifty-five percent of professionals consider whole-home rentals, like a complete condominium, to have at least a significant, if small, impact on charges.

-The company additionally handed alongside a report that downplays Kung and his colleagues’ research, noting that Airbnb growth appears to bring about relatively fractional lease increases.
+The company additionally handed alongside a report that downplays Kung and his colleagues’ research, noting that Airbnb’s growth appears to bring about relatively fractional lease increases.

 Kung talked about.
-However, other lecturers have reached similar conclusions approximately the tremendous courting among Airbnb and lease — and that the startup is growing quickly.
+However, other lecturers have reached similar conclusions about the tremendous courting among Airbnb and lease — and that the startup is growing quickly.

-It’s difficult to quantify Airbnb’s Michigan footprint in element because the employer’s booking internet site doesn’t offer an easy manner of counting the variety of rooms in any given region.
+It isn’t easy to quantify Airbnb’s Michigan footprint in elements because the employer’s booking internet site doesn’t offer an easy manner of counting the variety of rooms in any given region.

-However, data supplied with the aid of the employer show that hosts in Michigan earned a total of $78 million from approximately six hundred,000 visitor arrivals throughout the state in 2018.
+However, data supplied with the employer’s aid show that hosts in Michigan earned a total of $78 million from approximately six hundred 000 visitor arrivals throughout the state in 2018.

-Wayne — the nation’s most populous county — additionally became the maximum famous destination, hosting about eighty 000 human beings in 2018 for $nine.2 million in income for neighborhood hosts.
-Grand Traverse County become the second leading favorite, with $eight million in host earnings and about fifty-three,000 guest arrivals.
+Wayne — the nation’s most populous county — additionally became the most famous destination, hosting about eighty 000 human beings in 2018 for $nine.2 million in income for neighborhood hosts.
+Grand Traverse County became the second leading favorite, with $eight million in host earnings and about fifty-three 000 guest arrivals.

 But Howard, the Traverse City commissioner, calls that income a “blended blessing.”
-At the margins, higher housing costs and decrease supply ultimately should cause growth in homelessness, and college students and younger people may want to warfare greater to find an area to live.
+At the margins, higher housing costs and decreased supply should cause growth in homelessness, and college students and younger people may want to warfare more to find an area to live.

 “And if (houses are) being sold up to show into rentals, everyday humans can’t compete in opposition to investors from Chicago,” she said.

 Policymakers proportion those fears literally around the world.
-In Dublin, The Guardian reports, there had been three, a hundred sixty-five full residences to be had on Airbnb in mid-2018 — extra than two times as many inside the lengthy-term apartment marketplace.
+In Dublin, The Guardian reports, there had been three hundred sixty-five full residences on Airbnb in mid-2018 — more than two times as many inside the lengthy-term apartment marketplace.
 A metropolis is a place, the newspaper suggested, wherein it’s said that “homeless households live in hotels, and tourists live in homes.”

 In August 2018, Parisian officers announced levying more than $1.5 million in fines in opposition to rentals that had not registered with the authorities.